01-edu/public/subjects/mobile-dev/plain-sum/README.md

-# Plain Sum
+## Plain Sum

 ### Instructions

-Write a function `int plainSum(int, int, int)` which takes 3 integers and returns their sum.
+Create a function named `plainSum`, which accepts 3 `int` parameters, and returns their sum.

-Functions in Dart are declared as follows:
+Functions in Dart are declared like this:

 ```dart
 bool isEven(int num) {